Antibacterial Resistance: What You Don’t Know Can Hurt You

 Antibacterial resistance is a global health concern that can lead to severe infections, longer and more frequent hospital stays, and increased mortality.
 Each year in the United States alone, 2 million people become infected with antibiotic resistant bacteria, and 23,000 people die as a result of those infections.
 Many resistant strains of bacteria have spread all over the world, including Klebziella pneumoniae, a common intestinal bacteria that can cause life-threatening infections.
 K. pneuomoniae is responsible for many hospital-acquired infections including pneumonia, infections in the bloodstream, and infections in newborns and patients in the intensive-care unit.
 This pathogen has developed resistance to its last resort treatment and has spread to all regions of the world.
 Other urgent threats listed on the CDC website include Clostridium difficile (C. difficile), a bacteria that causes life-threatening diarrhea.
 More than 250,000 infections per year and approximately 15,000 deaths can be directly attributed to C. difficile.
 Also listed under “urgent” status is Neisseria gonorrhoeae (N. gonorrhoeae), a bacteria that causes a sexually-transmitted infection (STI) that results in discharge and inflammation of the urethra, cervix, pharynx, or rectum.
 There are approximately 820,000 gonorrhea infections each year, and around 246,000 of those are from drug-resistant strains, most likely as a result of overuse and misuse of prescribed antibiotics.

 There are of course ways to protect oneself from antibacterial-resistant infections and prevent the spread of antibiotic resistance.
 Simply washing your hands with plain (alcohol-based) soap and water on a regular basis, particularly before and after certain activities, will minimize exposure to disease-causing germs and reduce the spread to others.
 Filtering your water if possible, avoiding meat supplemented with antibiotics, thoroughly cooking your food, and only taking antibiotics as directed, and only when necessary, can reduce infection from food-borne pathogens and slow down the spread of antibiotic resistance.
 Antibacterial practices have a place in medical facilities and nursing homes, but it’s important to use them only when necessary.
-As for everyday usage by regular people, antibacterial soaps and hand sanitizers, especially those containing an antimicrobial agent, such as triclosan, as the active ingredient, should be avoided.
+As for everyday usage by regular people, antibacterial soaps and hand sanitizers, specifically those containing an antimicrobial agent, such as triclosan, as the active ingredient, should be avoided.

 That said, doctors have a decision to make when faced with that mother and her sick child.
 Until the results of a swab, urine, or blood test confirm the existence of a bacterial infection, the doctor should hold off on the antibiotics and treat the symptoms instead by recommending an over-the-counter medication that targets cold and flu symptoms.
 This way, no one is contributing to a global epidemic that is a result of antibiotic resistance.